jaspervdj/jaspervdj/posts/2018-03-08-handle-pattern.markdown

 looking at what the different implementations have in common.
-At this point, you'll also be a bit wiser about where they differ -- and you'll be able to take these important details into account, at which point you retire from just being idiot drawing squares and arrows on a whiteboard.
+At this point, you'll also be a bit wiser about where they differ -- and you'll be able to take these important details into account, at which point you retire from just being an idiot drawing squares and arrows on a whiteboard.

 This is why I recommend sticking with simple `Handle`s until [you really need it].
 But naturally, sometimes we really need the extra power.